IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 **In-class peer critiques**<br>While I am meeting with your fellow classmates, it is mandatory that you receive peer critique on whatever you are currently working on.
 You should not be working on anything during peer critique.
 You should be giving feedback to a fellow classmate.
 When you are finished with one classmate, find another.
 Rinse and repeat.

-**Project Presentations & Mock Thesis Defenses**<br>Project critiques or mock thesis defenses will be held on designated Wednessdays, and will consist of the professor, ALL thesis students, and outside critics, at times.
+**[Project Presentations & Mock Thesis Defenses]()**<br>Project critiques or mock thesis defenses will be held on designated Wednessdays, and will consist of the professor, ALL thesis students, and outside critics, at times.

-     Each presentation will consist of
-     * 10 minutes of presentation and
-     * 10 minutes of critique
-     (or a combination thereof)
-     for 20 minutes total.

-You are always welcome to invite an outside critic to your project critiques and/or mock thesis defenses.
-“Outside” might mean a faculty member from IDM, another NYU college, or another university altogether, a mentor from the professional world, an expert in your area of research, etc.

-Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
-During the crit, the professor and/or your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
-Have at least two classmates take notes for you when your work is being critiqued and do not edit the responses, whether you agree with them or not.
-Review your crit notes and reflect upon what was said.
-Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
-However, resist the temptation to incorporate all suggestions and comments.
-Only utilize the ones that work for you and your project.

-Rules of the Critique:
-* Be Present and Engaged. (i.e. Close your laptops and turn off your cellphones.)
-* Give Feedback to your classmates.
-* Do NOT take feedback personally.

 Students will also conduct self assessments as well as be evaluated by the professor throughout the semester.
 Any action without reflection is meaningless.
 Real learning only occurs as part of a reflective process.
 Reflection is studying your own practice as seriously as you study anything.
 It involves thinking about why, what, and how you create something.